 Faculty & Students,

 The College is a Google Apps for Education school.
-We use Gmail and within our email we have access to numerous G Suite tools (apps) such as Google Docs, Sheets, Slides, as well as creating Google Sites or our own YouTube channels.
+We use Gmail and within it, we have access to numerous G Suite tools (apps) such as Google Docs, Sheets, Slides, as well as creating Google Sites or our own YouTube channels.
 Here's the link about Google's products accessibility features.
 See the G Suite tab on this LibGuide for more information.

 SHC provides Office 365 free to faculty, staff, and students.
 They offer inclusive features and accommodating tools in their suite of tools.